-- In exceptional cases, the UPSC may treat a candidate who has not any of the foregoing qualifications as a qualified candidate provided that he / she has passed exam conducted by the other Institutions, the standard of which in the opinion of the Commission justifies his / her admission to the examination.
+- In exceptional cases, the UPSC may treat a candidate who has not any of the foregoing qualifications as a qualified candidate provided that he/she has passed an exam conducted by the other Institutions, the standard of which in the opinion of the Commission justifies his / her admission to the examination.

-- Candidates possessing professional and technical qualifications which are recognised by Government as equivalent to professional and technical degree would also be eligible for admission to the UPSC exam.
+- Candidates possessing professional and technical qualifications which are recognized by Government as equivalent to the professional and technical degrees would also be eligible for admission to the UPSC exam.

 - A candidate applying for UPSC IFS exam must possess a bachelor’s degree in one of the following: animal husbandry and veterinary science, physics, botany, chemistry, geology, mathematics, statistics and zoology, or a bachelor’s degree in forestry, agriculture, or engineering from a recognized university.

-Provided that a candidate belonging to categories (b) (c), (d), and (e) shall be a person in whose favour a certificate of eligibility has been issued by the Government of India.
+Provided that a candidate belonging to categories (b) (c), (d), and (e) shall be a person in whose favor a certificate of eligibility has been issued by the Government of India.